nwheels-io/NWheels/CONTRIBUTING.md

 ### Testing

+Automated testing is a vital part of the project.
+Number of subjects that NWheels covers is large enough to make manual testing impossible.
+Considering that NWheels is aimed to serve a basis for numerous applications, we cannot afford functionality that is not automatically verifiable by continuous delivery pipeline.

-C# code must be covered with automatic tests.
-We practice [test-driven development]( https://en.wikipedia.org/wiki/Test-driven_development) (TDD).
+For this reason, we practice [test-driven development]( https://en.wikipedia.org/wiki/Test-driven_development) (TDD).
 Testing is an integral part of any change made to production code.

-Coverage of at least 80% is a requirement.
+In particular, all C# code must be covered with automatic tests.
+We use code coverage metric to validate that.
 Any combination of the following is counted towards the total coverage:

 - **Unit tests**: testing pieces of logic in isolation from their environment.
   -  _Example: unit-testing of a string formatting utility is isolated from other components, let alone real microservice containers, databases, communication middleware, etc_.